The application for Fall 2017 is now live!

 - One copy of official transcripts from all colleges and universities.
 (Legible unofficial copies of transcripts will also be accepted for admission review.)
 A minimum cumulative GPA of 3.0 (or equivalent) from the undergraduate institution is required.
 [If attended (or attending) an international academic institution, we also need one copy of of degree certificates from each international university from which you received a degree, stating that the degree has been conferred and showing the date of conferral.]

 4. Three letters of recommendation are required.
-Those not using the online recommendation system, please use the pre-formatted Recommendation and Waiver forms provided by UC Irvine Office of Graduate Studies for each recommender (Scroll down to "Paper Submission").
+Those not using the online recommendation system, please use the pre-formatted Recommendation and Waiver forms provided by UC Irvine's Graduat Division for each recommender (Scroll down to "Paper Submission").
 These letters need to be mailed to PhD Program Office, The Paul Merage School of Business, 4293 Pereira Drive, SB1, Suite 3235, Irvine, CA 92697-3125 (Attn: Noel Negrete)

 - Official score on the GMAT or GRE sent directly from the ETS.
 You are also encouraged to submit an unofficial GMAT or GRE score copy if it is available.
 Test scores older than September 2012 are not accepted for Fall 2017 entry date.
 No set minimum, however, scores of 700 on the GMAT or 1300 on the GRE for the verbal and quantitative components is strongly recommended for a competitive application.
 (If taking the newer version of GRE, the above score is equivalent to 320 or above.)
 [GRE institution code: 4859]